 The most advanced microprocessor knee system just got better!
-Just released, new features and updates for both knees will provide even more function and mobility enhancements to above knee prosthetic users.
+With the latest release of the Genium and Genium X3, new features and updates will provide even more function and mobility enhancements to above knee prosthetic users.

 • OPG 2.0: Feel the difference, walk even more naturally and safely, with even more specific everyday support